Is this the Clear? Kinda looks like an empty dining room…

 “All right.”
 I kneel beside him and hold out my hands.
 (Feels kinda hokey—like I’m a con-artist faith healer.)

-He looks at me again.
-“We’re going in her mind.
+He turns back to me.
+“We’re going into her mind.
 I’ll do my best to untangle the damage, but there’s a good chance that you’ll have to do most of it.”

 Alarm rises in my chest.
-“Gyrax, I have zero experience with auras and mind-stuff.”
+“Gyrax, I have zero experience with auras and mind-stuff.
+What if I—”

 “Do your best.”

-His palms flare with searing red.
+His palms flare with eye-searing red.
 Erany’s hands follow suit.
 He draws her attention with a jerk of his chin.
-“Prop Jon’s aura open.
-Otherwise, he won’t be able to employ any magic.”
+“Open Jon’s as much as you can.”

-“You’ll have to hurry because it won’t be easy.
-He’s about as fluid as a dried twig.”
+“Then act in haste, for it won’t be easy—he’s about as fluid as a dried twig.”
 She closes her eyes and begins to chant.

+A moment passes, then I feel an electric jolt race up my spine and envelop my head in a pleasant buzz.
 Suddenly, I’m able to see Nyanti’s aura.
-Glyphs and designs snarled together, like a magical version of a mangled body.
-I flinch back in reflexive shock—I can instinctively sense it’s completely wrong.
+Glyphs and designs snarl together, like a magical version of a mangled body.
+I can’t help but flinch in reflexive shock—instinctively, I can sense it’s completely wrong.

 Erany and Gyrax’s auras expand and brighten, hazing the air with shimmery color.
 A strong body-high rushes through me.

 [Easy, John.]
-It’s Gyrax.
-His mouth isn’t moving—he’s speaking directly into my friggin’ mind.
-[Don’t let it overwhelm your thoughts or you’ll risk insanity and permanent damage.]
+Gyrax’s mouth doesn’t move—he’s speaking into my friggin’ mind.
+[Stay centered, or you risk insanity and permanent damage.]

 Oh nice.
 Thanks for springing that on me when I have zero time to think it over.